If you have a one-star “wanted” level in GTA V, the police will chase you. At two stars, they’ll shoot to kill.

 That may sound ridiculous, but consider what’s at play: People knew that previous games had six stars, and suddenly the new game doesn’t have it—that was kind of suspicious, in their eyes.
 A lack of six stars means that GTA V doesn’t throw things like tanks at you, which seemed like a weird omission to some players.
 There are tanks in GTA V, after all.
 Why not throw some of them at the player, like older games did?

-It wasn’t until this week that someone brought the hidden wanted levels back up again.
-That makes sense, given that the PC version of GTA V just recently came out.
-That means players can mess around with the game’s inner workings to a degree they can’t on consoles.
+It wasn’t until 2015 that someone brought the hidden wanted levels back up again, which is around the time that the PC version of GTA V came out.
+The release allowed players to mess around with the game’s inner workings to a degree they couldn’t on consoles.
 Prime opportunity to see what GTA V might be hiding, yeah?

-So that’s exactly what ClicheUsername, a member of r/chiliadmystery, did yesterday.
+So that’s exactly what ClicheUsername, a member of r/chiliadmystery, did.
 He booted up something called “Cheat Engine,” and used it to set the wanted level to 6 in the game.
 And it actually worked.
 The game gave him six stars.
 You can see what happens here, in this video: